Vietnam

 This standard room had a comfortable queen-sized bed (left photo below) and a functional TV console that served as a snack bar (right photo below).

-A cozy couch for me to rest and surf the internet using my ipad (left photo below).
+A cozy couch for me to rest and surf the internet using ipad (left photo below).
 The attached bathroom was clean with basic amenities provided (right photo below).

 Breakfast Buffet